Here's what you should know about the massive layoff, as well as the expansion.

 Saying goodbye to any team member is not a decision we take lightly and we aim to be transparent, thoughtful and supportive throughout this process, including providing meaningful assistance, resources and support to impacted team members.
 We believe these decisions, while extremely difficult, will result in Carvana restoring a better balance to our operations and facilitate the company returning to efficient growth on its mission to change the way people buy and sell cars."

-The company saw its multi-billion-dollar profits nosedive in recent months, and the company's stock prices have plunged to $36 a share.
+The company saw its multi-billion-dollar profits nosedive in the months prior to the layoff, and the company's stock prices plunged to $36 a share.

 According to Silva, workers were laid off in a Zoom meeting.